 17I love that.
 I'd love to be part of the community of people that you can bounce that off of, as you keep growing and creating.

-18There are so many traditions now and new discoveries around ways of embodying our work, that fits with what you are describing.
+18There are so many traditions now and new discoveries around ways of embodying our work that fit with what you are describing.
 As I watched you with the little video I saw this morning, you would say, "Where do you feel that in your body?"
 And your tone is slowed down, giving a chance to really sit with wherever they are, and to speak from that place.

 Yes!
 Slow narrative practice is a treasure.
 I do still want to circle back around to my intention, which is if there’s any way that I can contribute to any practitioners or current conversations about responding to present displacement, present multiple ongoing trauma that’s occurring, not only in Ukraine, but also inclusive of our Russian colleagues, inclusive of anyone currently affected.